jadessechan/Sentiment-Analysis/README.md

 Step 2:
 * pre-process the training data,
 * make 2 BOW models for each sentiment
-The functions to filter and clean the text are the same as my [text prediciton program](https://github.com/jadessechan/Text-Prediction)
+The functions to filter and clean the text are the same as the ones in my [text prediciton program](https://github.com/jadessechan/Text-Prediction) used for regex parsing.
-But unlike in text prediction, I removed stopwords in order to ignore extraneous information
+But unlike in the text prediction, I removed stopwords in order to ignore extraneous information
 ```sh
 for words in tokens:
         if words not in stopwords: